Add To Favorites

 In winter, children in low-income families may lack warm coats, hats, or mittens.
 How can you help erase shivering with clothes and fuel that people need to stay warm?

-Find out more about how poverty affects families during winter in your area.
-Discuss the issues in class.
+Discuss with student about how poverty affects families during winter.
 What are some ways to help them obtain warm clothing and fuel?
 All of us are responsible to help each other!

-Sketch your solutions to this social problem with Crayola® Erasable Colored Pencils.
+Students sketch their solutions to this social problem with Crayola® Erasable Colored Pencils.
 Perhaps you could adapt symbols from familiar books about low-income families.
 For example, to make a patchwork coat, erase dotted lines across the patches to look like stitching.
 Erase circles along the edge to show buttons.
-Color your poster with Erasable Colored Pencils and erase highlights.
+Color the poster with Erasable Colored Pencils and erase highlights.

 Use Crayola Multicultural Markers to color people.
-Add shiny areas to your miniposter with Crayola Twistables.
+Add shiny areas to the miniposter with Crayola Twistables.
 Include compelling words.
 Where will you post your message to encourage people to take action?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step